 Rejection Can Lower Your Self-Worth

 It’s easy to see how rejection can make you feel bad about yourself.
-If the people you care about want nothing to do with you, than the issue must be you – right?
+If the people you care about want nothing to do with you, then the issue must be you – right?

 Wrong.
 People have many reasons for rejecting someone, and it might have nothing to do with your shortcomings.
 And sure, you might not have measured up to that individual’s wants or expectations, but their opinion is just that – an opinion.

-It’s important to understand that that rejection is often more about the rejecter than the rejectee.
+It’s important to understand that rejection is often more about the rejecter than the rejectee.
 Sometimes, people who struggle with commitment or are struggling with their own mental health issues will reject others when they feel they are starting to get too close.
-They may be trying to save themselves from heart break.
-So maybe the time-old saying “it’s not you, it’s me” has more truth to then you (and the person saying it) might even realize.
+They may be trying to save themselves from heartbreak.
+So maybe the time-old saying “it’s not you, it’s me” has more truth to it than you (and the person saying it) might even realize.

 Rejection Can Cause Anxiety